Lucario4LyfeYT/RAFLAB/README.md

 As of right now (10/11/2023) There's alot of bugs that need to be fixed, but it's in a mostly working state.

-Known bugs:
+Known Issues (Not bugs, issues):

-1. Materials will sometimes lose their reference to the shaders inside of the assetbundle when copied
+1. If a material uses multiple of the same texture, it'll copy all textures as if they are different, same with other materials using the same texture, so you can get multiple copies of the same texture

 2. If an avatar has mutliple avatars, it will copy all avatars

 3. Audios do not like to be put back into place automatically for some reason

-4. Animation copying is not possible at the moment.
+4. Animation copying is not possible at the moment